alehuo/piweather/README.md

 A Node.js application that runs on a Raspberry Pi.

 The app polls sensors plugged into the Pi in 5 minute intervals and saves the data for later use.
 Currently we only log temperature and humidity.
-At the end of the day the Pi analyzes the captured data and sends emails to predefined e-mail addresses.
+At the end of each day the Pi analyzes the captured data and sends emails to predefined e-mail addresses.
 The email message will include day's minimum, maximum and average temperatures and humidity.

 ## Technical stuff ##